Huskies in Miniature

 Commonly known as a miniature husky, the Alaskan Klee Kai is intended to be a miniaturized version of the husky dog.
 At Kika Klee Kai, we are dedicated to producing only the highest quality Alaskan Klee Kai puppies the breed has to offer.
 All of our puppies come with a health guarantee, microchip, and first set of shots.
 With our award winning background, you can be assured our dogs will be given the care, love, and attention they need.
 To see photos of our potential available Alaskan Klee Kai puppies for sale, visit our photo album page.

-All puppies are UKC/ARBA registered, come with a health guarantee, deworming, up-to-date shots and are microchipped.
+If you're interested in purchasing an Alaskan Klee Kai puppy from us please fill out this puppy application form.
+All puppies are UKC/AKC registered, come with a health guarantee, deworming, up-to-date shots and are microchipped.
 We do have new Alaskan Klee Kai puppies, but we always have a waiting list for our puppies.
-Currently our wait times can be up to 12 months once you are approved and on our list.
+Currently our wait times can be up to 1-6 months once you are approved and on our list.
 Wait times vary greatly depending on your preferences, the preferences of those already on the waitlist, and mother nature.
-If you are interested in purchasing a Klee Kai puppy from us in the future, you will need to start the process by completing our questionnaire.
+If you are interested in purchasing a Klee Kai puppy from us in the future, you will need to start the process by completing our questionnaire in the link below.
 We do require a deposit of $250 to be on our waitlist, and that deposit will be applied to the purchase price of a puppy when one is available to you.

 Watch our Klee Kai right now!!